-Mead High School is a Unified Champion School in Longmont, Colorado, about an hour outside of Denver.
-The school has grown exponentially over the decade it has been open which has expanded the opportunities within its Unified programming.
+Mead High School is a Unified Champion School in Longmont, Colorado.
+The school has grown exponentially over the decade since it opened.
+With that growth came more Unified programming.
 The film centers on Noah, a student with intellectual disabilities who has been able to find his place through sports, friendships and an improved school climate.

 “Mead High School is a Unified Champion School where everyone is equal, respected, and part of the community.
-Like the Unified Generation and inclusion, Mead High School includes everyone and allows everyone to have a voice within the school.
-My favorite part of the video is when Noah was playing basketball and that he was the lead scorer–that’s awesome!
-Mead High School is an example of how Unified sports can change the culture of a school for the better and bring out the best in students and faculty.” —Kyle Norman and Jazlyn Young, US Youth Ambassadors.
+Mead High School includes everyone and allows everyone to have a voice within the school.
+My favorite part of the video is when Noah was playing basketball and was the lead scorer–that’s awesome!
+Mead High School is an example of how Unified Sports can change the culture of a school for the better.
+It brings out the best in students and faculty.” —Kyle Norman and Jazlyn Young, 2018 U.S. Youth Ambassadors (Montana)

 You may also like...

 Zoie is an exceptional youth leader from Fife High School, WA.
 Fife was a 2019 ESPN Top 5 Unified Champion School.
 Zoie ...